 The CCRC continued to expand content offerings on ecosystem-related topics, tools, and adaptation examples and resources.
-The Compendium of Adaptation Approaches continued to grow this year, with the integration of additional adaptation examples and expansion of resource areas.
+The Compendium of Adaptation Approaches grew to include more resource areas and geographies.
 Educational resource offerings focused on the expansion of educational videos and supporting materials.
 Site improvements this year include an upgrade of the content management system, the development of educational Learning Collections, and increased accessibility for translated content.

 Compendium of Adaptation Approaches

-- Completed styling and layout upgrades to Drupal 8 migration, with a live launch in September 2020
+- Completed styling and layout upgrades to Drupal 9 migration, launched in August 2021